All Episodes

 I'm influencing mind share.

-It's like, that's a whole bunch of syllables to don't you dare measure what I'm doing.
+It's like, that's a whole bunch of syllables to Don't you dare measure what I'm doing.

 I want to talk about things.

-I want to have a wish list, but I don't want traction because whenever you promote virtue, you interfere with the plans and goals of corrupt and evil people, right?
+Because whenever you promote virtue, you interfere with the plans and goals of corrupt and evil people.

-So I think, at least for me, one important way to guide the time and effort and energy that you put into the world is to say, who's bothered by what I do?
+i think at least for me one important way to guide the time and effort and energy that you put into the world is to say who's bothered by what I do who's now this of course in a moral sensese, it's the most foundational, but even in the business sense, right?

-When I sold a million-dollar system, that meant my competitors didn't get to sell their million-dollar system.
+When I sold a million dollar system, that meant my competitors didn't get to sell their million dollar system.

 Is anyone bothered by what you're doing?